Sound advice would usually steer a beginner away from this type of telescope, but there are some beginners that must have GoTo – no exceptions.

 Portable & Lightweight Tripod

 As a complete package, the total kit weighs 23 lbs.
 The tripod weighs 10 lbs, the mount weighs 7 lbs, and the OTA weighs 6 lbs.
 The tube length is a short 13.5” and is 4.9” wide.
-It’s a convenient setup for transportation to say the least.
+I think it’s a convenient setup for transportation to say the least.

 SkyAlign Firmware Issues